 where and .

-Thedoes not depend on the spatial coordinates and it is a spatially uniform function that often zero for infinite or semi-infinite domain (Detournay et al., 1993).
-But in the case of primary cementing in P&A, thewill not be taken as zero here.
+The functionresults from the integration and it therefore does not depend on the spatial coordinates (i.e. it is a spatially uniform function of time only).
+In fact, for many infinite or semi-infinite domain problems where conditions exist to require quantities decay to zero in the far field force to f(t) to be zero (Detournay et al., 1993).
+But, for the present finite domain equation,will not be zero but instead is a part of the solution.
 Next, by substituting Eq.
 (14) into Eq.
 (11) and Eq.
-(12), the can be eliminated and it can have the coupled diffusion equation
+(12), the volumetric strain can be eliminated thus leaving the coupled diffusion equation

 , (15)